Giovanni-Romano/Giovanni-Romano.github.io/_pages/cv.md

 * Internship at Deloitte Consulting (Actuarial Department), Spring 2016

 ## Awards
-* Best master thesis in Methodological Statistic, in memory of professor Oliviero Lessi (Società Italiana di Statistica)\
+* SIS best master thesis in Methodological Statistic, in memory of professor Oliviero Lessi (honorable mention)\
   _Combination of estimates through confidence densities in logistic regression models_, under the supervision of Nicola Sartori

 ## Skills